Green Monster

 and peaceful, he said.

 I could understand it very well.
-Because me myself had similar experience.
+Maybe me myself had similar experience.

 Basically, an animal had more diverse figure than a human.
 A plant had

 much more various, or even strange, figure than an animal.
-I think it could
+I must be like

 brown cardboard back ground and taken by his home made camera.
 They were